staaronf/The-Odin-Project/README.md

-repo for various projects and tests on theodinproject.com
+repo for various projects and tests using git/ssh for TheOdinProject foundations